swatifulari/super-market-tests/README.md

   - For API, we can include Request Validation (tests which will test how invalid user input is handled by app).
   - Functional Validation - Includes testing business flows for both success and error (backend) scenarios.
   - Authentication and Authorization - If any policy is applied then test success/error scenarios around them.
+- Tag tests for sanity, regression, etc. - in Junit we can create Groups.
+TestNG - Create TestNg XMl files with required tests.
+Use BDD/Cucumber and Cucumber Tags can be used